TenzinNgakpal/pep-broadridge/Cloud/Lecture 8.md

     * Infrastructure Management - *Through Code (IaC)*
         - Above challenges can be addressed through IaC.
         - IaC allows us to conffigure infrastructure rogrammatically through code.
-        - **Definition:** IaC is a process of provisioning, managing, and configuring various resources in computer infrastructure through machine-readable configuration files, rather than through physical hardware configuration or interactive configuration tools.
+        - **Definition:** "*IaC is a process of provisioning, managing, and configuring various resources in computer data centers through machine readable code rather than manual configuration.*"
+        - Allows for automation of the creation and modification of the infrastructure.
+        - Can be *Imperative* or *Declarative*.
         - **Features of IaC:**
             + Codify infreastructure provisioning
             + Version control infrastructure